lwoluke/Text-Clustering/README.md

 Python and ML project to cluster the descriptions of Siena's courses.

 # Project Overview
 The goal of this project is to cluster the descriptions of Siena's courses.
 The first step will be vectorizing the text appropriately.
-Make sure to set the max_df parameter of your vectorizer to eliminate extremely common words (e.g. "course").

 Four different groupings will be created:
 - A clustering with three groups (corresponding to Siena's three schools)